vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 flexible and readily modified if needed.

 Every knowledge domain has its own focus and set of analytical questions it attempts to answer.
-The "answers" to some of these questions can be recorded in Synapase as tags applied to relevant nodes.
+The "answers" to some of these questions can be recorded in Synapse as tags applied to relevant nodes.
 These tags provide **context** to the data in Synapse.

 The Synapse **data model** for tags is simple - it consists of the single ``syn:tag`` form.
 The appropriate **use** of